fbm221/Corruption-Regressed-Over-U.S.-Aid-Receipt/README.md

 # Corruption-Regressed-Over-U.S.-Aid-Receipt
-This project discusses how corruption has been regressed over U.S. Aid Receipt.
+This project uses STATA to study the relationship between U.S. foreign aid reciept and degree of corruption in 184 countries.